scjrobertson/nlw_code/README.md

 * **results**: The chosen name of a .txt to hold the BER results.
 The file will be placed in **nlw_code/**.
 * **test_type**: The test conditions:
     * **0**: Ideal conditions.
 The watermark is embedded and extracted under ideal conditions.
     * **1**: Tries.
 The watermark is embedded and extracted under ideal conditions.
-If the BER is over 20% the same message is embedded in the same text using a different prime.
+If the BER is over 20% the same message is embedded in the same text using a different prime and the number of attempts recorded.
     * **2**: Attack conditions.
 The watermark is attack by one of the 7 attack types before extraction.
 * **att_type**: The choice of attack, if attacking the watermark:
     * **0**: Random deletion